ramseylab/cerenkov3/cerenkov3_data/edge/snp-gene/Chromatin-Interaction/4DGenome/README.md

 As illustrated above, if a SNP and a TSS/promoter correspondingly reside in 2 regions that are proved interacted from 4DGenome data, we can draw an edge between the SNP and the gene whose TSS/promoter is invovled in the interaction.
 E.g. `s1`-`g1`, `s2`-`g2`, `s3`-`g3`, `s4`-`g4` in the above figure.

 The relationship of residence will be tested by [`bedtools intersect` CLI](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html).

+## SNP-SNP edges

+Similarly, we can draw an edge between 2 SNPs if they reside in 2 interacted regions.

+Note that the SNP-SNP edges will be saved to another folder, `cerenkov3/cerenkov3_data/edge/snp-snp/Chromatin-Interaction/4DGenome`.